mykelalvis/FT/Traveller/WORKING/SGK_issue_01.md

 IMORTALITY BAY
 ```
 ```
-The bay is in reality the centre of an extinct volcano.
+The bay is in reality the center of an extinct volcano.
 The northern cliff-face collapsed-in several millennia ago.
 The surrounding sides protect the bay against the elements.
 The beach is composed of black volcanic ash